mlinmg/PocketPCR/README.md

 # PocketPCR
 Pocket size USB powered PCR Thermo Cycler.
+Completely customized and remade.
+Custom wrintings on the PCBs and custom software to be understandable for high school students.

+##This is a fork, the the original project see those links:
-For more information see project website: http://gaudi.ch/PocketPCR/
+For more information on the original project see the original website: http://gaudi.ch/PocketPCR/

 Designed by GaudiLabs: